Namhyun-Kim-ASU/namhyunkim.github.io/_pages/about.md

 ## Research Interests

-My work spans massive MIMO, rate-splitting multiple access, and integrated sensing and communications.
+I explore a wide range of wireless communication challenges—from physical-layer signal processing to AI-augmented network intelligence.
 Visit the [Research Interests](/research/) page for a deeper dive into current themes.

 ## Scholarships